-13 Things Every Hot Topic Kid Had In Their Middle School Wardrobe
+13 Things Every Hot Topic Kid Had In Middle School

 When it comes to alternative fashion culture, there's one store in particular that many of us '90s kids owe our middle school fashion glory to: Hot Topic, the store packed with music and geek culture, and the once goth-heavy haven for fashionable non-conformists.
 From striped knee socks to black netted shirts, Hot Topic fed our need to rebel or explore music culture or have the most adorable graphic T-shirts available.
 For that, I'll always be grateful.
 Plus, it was just about the only mall shop an emo kid could turn to in times of literal and metaphorical darkness.